wolfgruber/quasi_normal_modes/README.md

 mean curvature foliation is used.
 The file "plt_fit.py" delivers functions to load, analyse and plot the obtained data.

-The code is neither optimizes nor documented and only lightly commented, but it is sufficient for the task it was designed to do.
+The code is neither optimized nor documented and only lightly commented, but it is sufficient for the task it was designed to do.